Playing Live To An Audience

 See if you can scout some of the VIP's and if you get a chance to talk to them, get their names and compliment them on the event.

-Try not to push your ideas on them or for a gig before you get to know them and how you can add value to the situation.
+Try not to push for a gig before you get to know them and how you can add value to the situation.

 Promo Mix

-A Promotion mix is what you will usually send to the promoter or person who books you.
+A Promotion mix is what you will usually send to the promoter who books you.

 Your Promo can be in the form of a link (Usually Soundcloud or Mixcloud), or you might hand it to them in person on a USB.